metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/json/_index.md

 # The *JSON* sequence file format

-To facilitate the exchange of data between different systems, and allow an easy parsing of the data with all the programming languages, {{% obitools %}} propose to export the sequence data in [JSON](https://en.wikipedia.org/wiki/JSON) format.
+To facilitate the exchange of data between different systems, and to allow easy parsing of the data with all programming languages, {{% obitools %}} offers to export sequence data in [JSON](https://en.wikipedia.org/wiki/JSON) format.
 JSON output is requested by adding the `--json-output` option to the command line.

 ## Converting FASTA to JSON format